-Join us for a series of eye-opening talks by Park System Naturalists to discover what’s lurking in or near the waters of Monmouth County.
-The presentations are designed to inform the public of current issues, ecology and science research, and to inspire appreciation for the local natural world.
+Join us for a series of eye-opening talks by Park System Naturalists to discover what’s lurking in or near the waters and wetlands of Monmouth County.
+Presentations are designed to inform the public of current issues, ecology and science research, and to inspire appreciation for the local natural world.
 Open to adults.
 FREE!

 Here's what's planned:

 We will have some fun right before Halloween by discovering the ecology of the Pine Barrens, which gave rise to the history and folklore of the Jersey Devil.
 For more than 250 years this mysterious creature is said to prowl through the marshes of New Jersey and emerge periodically to rampage through towns and cities.
 So famous is this devil that it became New Jersey’s "official demon" in the 1930's.
 It will be an entertaining time discovering the many possible origins and stories of the Jersey Devil legend, some are actually real!